MuaazWahid/wildfire-prevention-system/README.md

 A web dashboard to help identify and prevent wildfires

 ## Objective:
-prevent wildfires in California utilizing IoT, ML, and GenAI.
+prevent wildfires in California using IoT, ML, and GenAI.

 ### Specifications:
 - Supporting only Firefox